awolseid/pymops/README.md

 - **Planning Horizon**: The scheduling horizon is an hourly divided day.
   - **Timestep/Period**: Each hour of a day is considered a timestep.

   - **Episode**: One cycle of determination of unit commitments and load dispatches for a day.

+    ​

 - **Simulation Enviroment**: Custom MARL simulation environment, structurally similar to OpenAI Gym.
   - Mono-objective to tri-objective scheduling problem (cost, CO2 and SO2).

   - Ramp rate constraints and valve point effects are taken into account.

+    ​

 - **Agents**: The generating units are represented as multiple agents.
   - The agents are heterogenous (different generating-unit-specific characteristics).
   - Each agent has multiple conflicting objectives.
   - The agents are cooperative type of RL agents:
     - Agents collaborate the satisfy the demand at each period/timestep.

     - Agents also strive to minimize the multi-objective function in the entire planning horizon.

+      ​

 - **State Space**:  Consists of timestep, minimum and maximum capacities,  operating (online/offline) durations, demand to be satisfied.

+  ​

 - **Action Space**: The commitment statuses (ON/OFF) of all agents.

+  ​

 - **Transition Function**: The probability of making transition from current state to the next state (no specific formula).
   - The decisions of agents violating any constraint is automatically corrected by the environment.

   - The environment makes also adjustments for both excess and shortages of power supplies.

+    ​

 - **Reward function**: Agents get a common reward which is the inverse of the average of the normalized value of all objectives.

-The MOPS dynamics can be simulated as a 4-tuple $\cal (S,A,P,R)$ MDP
+The MOPS dynamics can be simulated as a 4-tuple $\cal (S,A,P,R)$ MDP:
-- MDPs are input for custom deep RL model.
+- The MDPs are input for the deep RL model.

-- Deep RL model predicts decision (action) of agents.
+- The deep RL model predicts decision (action) of agents.

-- Agents' action is input in the transition function of the environment
+- The predicted agents' action is input for the transition function in the environment

+  ​

 ## Installation

-The simulation environment can be installed using pip:
+The simulation environment can be installed using `pip` :

         ```
         pip install pymops